Syvven/CSCI4511W-Chess-Project/README.md

 This chess program is an almost completely functional chess game.
 There are a few features that aren't included:

-- Third AI version is somewhat slow
+- Third AI version is slow
 - Stalemate not entirely implemented

 Features that are included: